Portiloop/portiloop-software/README.md

 ![gui](figures/gui.png)

-The `Channels` pannel enables you to configure each electrode:
+- The `Channels` pannel enables you to configure each electrode:
   - `disabled`: the electrode is not used
   - `simple`: the electrode is simply used to measure signal (not recommended)
   - `bias in`: the electrode is used to measure signal and to compute a bias ("ground") signal
   - `bias out`: the electrode is used to output the bias ("ground") signal

-Use the `Freq` widget to enter your desired sampling rate.
+- Use the `Freq` widget to enter your desired sampling rate

-Use the `Time` widget to enter a maximum duration for the experiment (you can also stop the experiment manually).
+- Use the `Time` widget to enter a maximum duration for the experiment (you can also stop the experiment manually)

-Use the `Recording` widget to enter the name of a `.edf` output file if you wish to record the signal
+- Use the `Recording` widget to enter the name of a `.edf` output file if you wish to record the signal

-If you tick the `Record` checkbox, the signal will be recorded in this file.
+- If you tick the `Record` checkbox, the signal will be recorded in this file

-If you tick the `Display` checkbox, the signal will be displayed for the duration of the whole experiment.
+- If you tick the `Display` checkbox, the signal will be displayed for the duration of the whole experiment

-The `Clock` widget lets you select the sampling method:
+- The `Clock` widget lets you select the sampling method:
-- `Coral` sets the `ADS1299` sampling rate to twice your target, and uses the Coral RT clock to sample at your target.
+  - `Coral` sets the `ADS1299` sampling rate to twice your target, and uses the Coral RT clock to sample at your target
-- `ADS` sets the `ADS1299` sampling rate to the closest compatible to your target and uses the ADS interrupts to sample.
+  - `ADS` sets the `ADS1299` sampling rate to the closest compatible to your target and uses the ADS interrupts to sample

-Finally, the `Capture` widget lets you start and stop the experiment at any point in time.
+- Finally, the `Capture` widget lets you start and stop the experiment at any point in time

-Note that one the experiment is started, all widgets are deactivated until you stop the experiment.
+_Note: once the experiment is started, all widgets are deactivated until you stop the experiment._

 ## Installation: